hoangvananh2162004/hoangvananh_AWSFCj/content/2-Proposal/_index.md

 ### What’s the Problem?

-E-commerce websites generate a large volume of c**lickstream data—including** product views, cart actions, and search activities—that contain valuable business insights.
+E-commerce websites generate a large volume of **clickstream data—including** product views, cart actions, and search activities—that contain valuable business insights.

 However, **small and medium-sized** stores often lack the infrastructure and expertise to collect, process, and analyze this data effectively.